/* Style Definitions */

-Bhubaneswar: Acute Encephalitis Syndrome (AES) has claimed lives of 108 children in Bihar’s Muzaffarpur causing nationwide concern.
-A case of AES is defined as a person of any age, at any time of year, who has an acute onset of fever and a change in mental status - with symptoms ranging from confusion, disorientation, coma or the inability to talk.
+Let’s have a clear idea of acute encephalitis syndrome (AES) which caused nationwide concern. .
+A case of AES is defined as a person of any age, at any time of year, who has an acute onset of fever and a change in mental status – with symptoms ranging from confusion, disorientation, coma or the inability to talk.

 3) Bihar’s Muzaffarpur district is a leading grower of litchi with orchards all around.
 The poor, malnourished children stay hungry and they pick up to eat anything they find in the gardens like litchis.
 Moreover, they went to bed on an empty stomach and fell ill in the pre-monsoon season between 4 am to 7 am.

-4) The toxin MCPG has the potential to cause hypoglycaemia, a condition where a person's blood glucose level (BGL) drops making a person seriously unwell.
+4) The litchi toxins (MCPG) present in their bodies affects the metabolism of the fatty acids and the breakdown of glucose, and in many cases, leads to the inflammation of the brain, which is called encephalitis.
+It has the potential to cause hypoglycaemia, a condition where a person’s blood glucose level (BGL) drops making a person seriously unwell.

 5) While well-nourished children who eat the fruit remain unaffected even if they go to bed on an empty stomach, the under-nourished ones are at grave risk.
 Blood glucose falls sharply causing severe brain malfunction (encephalopathy), leading to seizures and coma, and death in many cases.